dat-ecosystem/dat/README.md

 Downloading in /Users/joe/download_dir

 Share Link: d6e1875598fae25165eff440ffd01513197ad0db9dbb9898f2a141288b9322c6
-The Share Link is secret and only those you share it with will be able to get the files
+The Share Link is for you to share with others so that they will be able to get the files

 [==============>] Downloaded 3 files (1.44 kB/1.44 kB)

 Connected to 1 peers.
 Downloading 1.44 kB/s.
 Watching for updates...
 ```

 Dat will start downloading the data into the `download_dir` folder.
 Once the download is finished (a message will print and the bar will turn green), you can safely exit the process with `Ctrl-C` (`Cmd-C` on Mac).

 While downloading, you may be connected to more than 1 peer.
 Anyone who has the Dat link will be able to download and re-host a copy of the data.
 So you may be downloading from (and sharing to) other people that are also downloading that data!
 You only need one block of data to start helping as a host.
 It's distributed mad science!